wp-plugins/easy-testimonials/readme.txt

 7. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.24 =
+* Make shortcodes easier to copy, and other misc admin UI updates

 = 1.23 =
 * Adds Many New Color Schemes To Our Pro Themes